 From 1 July 2017, the off-the-plan concession has changed and become the principal place of residence off-the-plan concession (PPR OTP concession).

-The PPP OTP concession is limited to buyers purchasing an off-the-plan property to occupy as their home (principal place of residence) with a dutiable value under a certain threshold.
+The PPR OTP concession is limited to buyers purchasing an off-the-plan property to occupy as their home (principal place of residence) with a dutiable value under a certain threshold.

 Here are the answers to some frequently asked questions about the changes to the off-the-plan duty concession.